Pro Tip: Use Ghostreader on this doc đ»

 tab of the app and then tap the +

-icon in the top right corner.
+icon next to the Filtered Views title.
 This will ask you to enter a query for the new view.

 Enter your query, then tap Show